 • Lower angles make people/animals look statuesque and grand

 • Mobile devices now support lens attachments, which enhance photos.
-When purchasing attachments, check for best quality.
+When purchasing attachments, check for the best quality.
 Glass is preferred

 • Always try to show a unique view